awsdocs/aws-php-developers-guide/doc_source/guide_jmespath.rst

 =====================================

 .. meta::
-   :description: Extract JSON data from the |sdk-php|.
+   :description: Extract JSON data from the AWS SDK for PHP.
-   :keywords: |sdk-php|, Json, AWS results, paginators
+   :keywords: AWS SDK for PHP, Json, AWS results, paginators

 `JMESPath <http://jmespath.org/>`_ enables you to declaratively specify how to